DynReAct/OSS_Platform/DynReActBase/README.md

 ### Install

-Tested with Python 3.12, but targeting at least 3.11 and 3.12.
+Tested with Python 3.11 and 3.12.
 It is recommended to setup a virtual environment for the project:

 ```commandline
 python -m venv --upgrade-deps venv